kaushalprasadhial/compilation_of_object_detection_models-master/README.md

 #### SSD: Single Shot MultiBox Detector

 ## 1> TensorFlow object detection API
 Using this API we can train and test
   Faster R-CNN
   SSD
 tutorial for TensorFlow object detection API is inside `tensorflow_api` directiory

 ## 2> Darkflow
-  Using DarkFlow you can train
+Using DarkFlow you can train and test YOLO.
+Tutorial for Darkflow is inside `Darkflow` directory
-  YOLO